yonch/opentelemetry-network/scratchpad/aggregation-core.md

   - Emitted periodically with module="aggregation" and shard id
 - Writer bytes written/failed per Prometheus-style writer
 - Code timing metrics (when enabled) are emitted as delta temporal metrics and reset each interval
+  - Code timing metrics measure per-site execution time (count/avg/min/max/sum) for instrumented regions (e.g., AggCoreWriteStandardMetrics).
+Controlled by ENABLE_CODE_TIMING and reset after each interval.
 - Sources: reducer/aggregation/agg_core.cc:166-227, reducer/aggregation/stat_counters.h, release/generated/ebpf_net/aggregation/weak_refs.h

 Directional Semantics
 - All projections are directional; A→B and B→A are emitted separately.
+  - There is exactly one agg_root per pair: matching creates agg_root using a canonical ordering of (role1,az1,role2,az2) by sorting (role, az) pairs, so you never get both X→Y and Y→X roots for the same endpoints.
+Within that single root, both A_TO_B and B_TO_A stores exist and are updated by the sending side.
+  - node_node spans are keyed (node1,node2) as assigned by update_node (side A vs side B).
+A→B and B→A are separate stores on the same span, and TsdbEncoder.reverse swaps label order when emitting.
+There is no duplicate reversed node_node span created by another root.
 - Encoder reverse flag:
   - node_node: reverse toggled to swap label order for A→B vs B→A
   - az_node: reverse selects the projection name: